dzoba/translate/Readme.md

 # Setup

 Below are commands to initialize Translatio.
 If you get an error while npm i'ing, see the second part.
+Ensure you have mongo (and of course node, npm, and gulp) installed to run this project.

 ```
 git clone https://github.com/dzoba/translate.git